// text size limiter //Blur //Big Blur

 you decide

-Even small outdoor spaces can support biodiversity.
-Letting a patch grow wild, adding native plants, or creating a mini pond can provide vital habitat for insects, birds, and amphibians.
+Lawns consume a lot of water and are essentially a monoculture.
+Let flowers take over, allow a patch to grow wild, add native plants, or create a mini pond to provide vital habitat for birds and amphibians.
 These practical guides from How to Rewild and Rewilding Britain will help you reimagine your garden as a thriving pocket of wild nature.

 view action